Zaczero/xsecurelock/README.md

     only screen lockers and fullscreen games should be doing that.
-*   If the grab was owned by a full screen window (e.g. a game using `OverrideRedirect` to gain fullscreen mode), the window will become unresponsive, as your actions will be interpreted by another window - which you can't see - instead.
+*   If the grab was owned by a full screen window (e.g. a game using `OverrideRedirect` to gain fullscreen mode), the window will become unresponsive, as your actions will be interpreted by another window instead
+    - one you can't see.
 Alt-Tabbing around may often work around this.
 *   If the grab was owned by a context menu, it may become impossible to close the menu other than by selecting an item in it.
 *   It will also likely confuse window managers:
     *   Probably all window managers will rearrange the windows in response to this.
-    *   Cinnamon (and probably other GNOME-derived WMs) may become unresponsive and needs to be restarted.
+    *   Cinnamon (and probably other GNOME-derived WMs) may become unresponsive and need to be restarted.
         *   As a mitigation we try to hit only client windows - but then we lose the ability of closing down window manager owned grabs.
 *   Negative side effects as described are still likely to happen in case the